 In May 2009, the HCDE PFC issued qualified zone academy bonds-Series 2009A.
 In 1997, The U.S. Congress enacted the Taxpayer Relief Act which authorized Qualified Zone Academy Bonds, allowing qualifying schools and communities to borrow at little or no interest cost.
-The bonds are earmarked for the energy renovation, furnishing, and equipping of HCDE schools.
+The bonds are earmarked for the energy renovation, furnishing, and equipping of HCDE schools and last payment was made during the fiscal year ending Aug 31, 2023.